covermymeds/cmm_pgsql/README.md

 Define the databases and applications that will utilize this cluster
   - use a 'common' area of hieradata for this definition
-  - this data structure will be shared be multiple posgresql hosts
+  - this data structure will be shared by multiple posgresql hosts

 Format:
 ```